PvzLauncher/PvzLauncher.github.io/docs/README.md

-# Welcome to PvzLauncher Docs
+# Welcom to PvzLauncher Docs

-Base on Vuepress
+Base on VuePress